 Janus is now part of the SARL project.
 The release planning of SARL is detailed on the milestones page on Github.

 The Janus runtime platform is a Java application.
-Every operating system which has a Java Virtual Machine with at least with the 1.8 standard may be used to run Janus.
+Every operating system which has a Java Virtual Machin, especially the Java Development Kit (JDK), with at least with the 1.8 standard may be used to run Janus.

-Janus requires the JRE and the JDK 1.8 or higher to run and compile.
+Janus requires the JDK 1.8 or higher (and strictly lower than 15) to run and compile.
 Note that if you plan to create Android applications, you may configure your JDK to produce 1.6 class files from 1.8 Java code, depending of the current supported standard on Android platforms.

 Three methods are available for launching one or more agents in the Janus platform: